yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       cocos2d::__String *payload);

     /**
-     Handles an `onItemPurchaseStarted` event, which is fired when a purchase process has started.
+     Handles an `onItemPurchaseStarted` event, which is triggered when a purchase process has started.
      @param purchasableVirtualItem The item whose purchase has started.
      */